Tales from the Bat - Chain of Command

 “Rekashiza.”

-“Way to go, naming department.
-It was Lake Ashiza, not rekashiza!
-As in the name of the hotel where the ROP developed, if you weren’t aware of it.
+“Goddamn naming department… It was Lake Ashiza, not rekashiza!
+As in the name of the hotel where the ROP developed, if you weren’t made aware.
 Who was the moron in the control center who took the first call?
-That idiot of Nogawara?”
+That idiot Nogawara?”

 “East Asians.
 They’ll never learn proper spelling.”

 Boost sipped a little bit more of his coffee.
-EiN was one of the few people he felt genuine attachment to.
+EiN was one of the few people he felt some genuine attachment to.
 Both of them lacked social skills.
 Both of them were direct and straight to the point.
 Both of them were covert racists.
-That last fact amused him to no end, as that could have been the end of their respective careers, if it surfaced.
-This made him feel a sense of communality.
-Of course, EiN had softened a bit after his marriage, which was a shame.
-And, of course, he wasn’t a member of a mason-lodge-styled lobby with a bat insignia.
+That last fact amused him to no end, as it could have been the end of their respective careers, if it surfaced.
+It made him feel a sense of camaraderie with the towering man.
+It wasn’t perfect, though – EiN had softened up a bit since his marriage, which was a shame.
+And, of course, he also wasn’t a member of an underground Masonic-lodge-style lobby marked by a bat insignia, like Boost was.

-“Still, H.H., what do be a rekashiza?
-All I’m seeing around are pics of this weird cloud of red pollen and what seem to be vines.
+“Still, H.H., the hell is a rekashiza?
+All I’m seein’ around are pics of this weird cloud of red pollen and what look like vines comin’ out of it.
 But we got no direct feed.”

-The engines of two helicopters interrupted them again.
+The loud passage of two helicopters interrupted them again.

-“EiN, remember the Euterpe ROP, the Shadow Gallery?
-Hell, I’m not even supposed to tell you this, but you know, to hell with that.
-We managed to reverse engineer that, got it?”
+“EiN… I’m not even supposed to tell you this, but you know what, to hell with that.
+You remember the Euterpe ROP, the Shadow Gallery?
+We managed to reverse engineer it, got that?”

 “It’s a long story.
 What’s important is that we did it.
 We successfully re-created the ROP that appeared in Euterpe and traversed it.
-It was like a portal to... this other version of Earth.
-A dead planet, full of ruins of an industrial civilization and bizarre lifeforms, where no human or animal as we intend them could survive.
+It was like a portal to this… other version of Earth.
+A dead planet, full of ruins of an industrial civilization and bizarre lifeforms, where no human or animal as we know them could survive.
 A distorted version of our world, which seems to have split from our Earth on the day of the Helsinki Disaster or shortly after.
-We sent seven expeditions.
+We sent out seven expedition teams into that hellscape.
 Unfortunately, we lost some good soldiers in the process.”

 Boost gulped down his coffee.

-A solar system , galaxy , or even universe- wide ROP.
+A solar system, galaxy, or even universe-wide ROP.
 Akin to a parallel reality of sorts.
-At that point, was it correct to refer to that as a simple ROP?
+At that point, was it even correct to refer to it as a simple ROP?
 Or was their Earth, their continued existence, the real anomaly?
-That was a question Boost wasn’t willing to answer, as he feared the conclusions.
-If they were the anomaly, did that mean that by virtue of sending satellites and probes to space, they were actually expanding it, forcing other regions of the universe to oscillate to their frequency and tune into their broken reality?
-His mind raced back to the days of his training at Yard, when he was explained what a ROP was.
+That was a question Boost wasn’t willing to ask himself, as he feared the potential conclusions.
+If they were the anomaly, did that mean that by virtue of sending satellites and probes to space, they were actually expanding it, forcing other regions of the universe to match their frequency and become part of their broken reality?
+His mind raced back to the days of his training at Yard, when he was first told what a ROP was.
 Simpler times.
-The higher echelons had promoted/demoted Boost the Butcher to get him out of the field, where he had become infamous due to his brutal beatings of nekos and mutants.
-The newborn Reality Oscillation Phenomenon Task Force was the right place where to park him.
-Yet, despite the purely political nature of that act, Boost ended up enjoying his time at New Scotland Yard.
+It was after the higher-ups decided to promote-slash-demote Boost the Butcher to get him out of the field, where he had become infamous due to his brutal beatings of nekos and mutants.
+The newborn Reality Oscillation Phenomenon Task Force was the perfect place to keep him out of the way.
+Yet, despite the purely political nature of the act, Boost ended up enjoying his time at New Scotland Yard.
 His mentor was a man called Michio Funabaki, a Japanese specialist who had dealt with ROPES in his home country for more than twenty years.
-Boost grew to respect him and his experience, which included first-hand close encounters with anomalies of any flavor.
-He remembered how weird it felt, when that unremarkable Japanese man taught him never to stand under a lone, flickering lamppost on a dead end road.
+Boost grew to respect him and his experience, which included first-hand close encounters with anomalies of many flavors.
+He remembered how weird it felt, when that unremarkable Japanese man taught him never to stand under a lone, flickering lamp post on a dead-end road.
 He respected him enough not to question his judgment.
 Others didn’t get the memo.
 Not in time to save their hides, at least.

 During his active service, Funabaki had dealt with city-block-wide ROPES on a regular basis, but rarely with bigger ones.
-His story ended with the death of his nephew, his one living relative, due to a mistake of his unit.
-Boost didn’t know what happened to him ever since, lost track of him.
-He wondered what the old man would have done, in his place, in front of that monstrous, inexplicable, ever-hungry, reality-warping bubble.
+His story ended with the death of his nephew, his one living relative, due to a mistake made by his unit.
+Boost didn’t know what happened to him after that, and had never heard from him since.
+He wondered what the old man would have done in his place right now, faced with that monstrous, all-consuming, reality-warping bubble.

 “Unexpected?”

-Boost stared at EiN, their eyes met.
-None of the two blinked.
+Boost stared at EiN, their eyes locked.
+Neither of them blinked.

 “We reached a sort of megalithic structure.
 At least six meters tall, around three meters wide.
 We thought it was a menhir, at first, or a statue, or the ruins of something we couldn’t recognize.
-That’s until we scraped some material for analysis.”
+That was, until we scraped some material and analyzed it.”

 “And?”